-Eating during pregnancy should not be as confusing as it is.
+Eating during pregnancy should not be as confusing as it generally is.
 After all, during pregnancy you are allowed to indulge in roughly 300 extra calories per day, are you not?
-More often, what puts on unnecessary anxiety is the conflicting advice on what to eat and what not to eat.
 If you are a seafood lover and are pregnant, chances are that you are in a big dilemma about what to eat and what not to eat!
-Furthermore, if you are a fan of refrigerated smoked fish, you might have heard more contradictory advice.
+Are you wondering, Is lox safe to eat during pregnancy?

 Well, here is some information you might want to read about seafood – especially Lox if you are pregnant.

 Lox is nothing but seafood, which is originated from Salmon fish.
 It is basically the belly of the salmon Fish.
 It is also sometimes referred to as Belly Lox.
 This seafood is treated with salt for a long time, probably even weeks in order to make it salty for the brining process.
 Lox is never cooked or smoked.
 Therefore, it has a very unique texture and taste that attracts foodies.

 No, the minute you come to know of your pregnancy, it is highly suggested that you stop eating refrigerated lox.
 This is because sometimes, Lox could be contaminated with bacteria such as Listeria, which can be harmful to consume during pregnancy as it may affect the fetus.

 Not only lox, any other raw and uncooked seafood is at the risk of being contaminated by infectious microbes, making it unsafe to consume during pregnancy.
 If you want to keep yourself as well as the fetus safe, then steer clear of any such infections that can be caused by consuming refrigerated, raw, and uncooked foods.

 Lox is relatively safe if used as an ingredient, rather than raw, in a meal that has been cooked piping hot, like a casserole.